maafiah/IdiomsResearch/README.md

 ## Overview
 A repository of data and links for research on idiomatic expressions.
 There are datasets in various languages.
 The listing is split into two lists: datsets from psycholonguistics and datsets from computational lingustics.
+Dataset nicknames are used if available.

 [Psycholinguistics data](#psycling)  |  [Computational linguistics data](#compling)